codepath/android_guides/Android-Unit-and-Integration-testing.md

 ```

 Check out a full list of core matchers for use with `assertThat` in the [hamcrest docs](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/CoreMatchers.html).

+### Testing Comparisons

+Emulator/instrumentation-based tests (including Robotium) are painfully slow but follow the Android API to the letter (except when they randomly fail, which is more often than you'd like).

+Robolectric works well for most common testing needs (and dramatically speeds up testing cycles) but does not work for every case and only supports unit tests.
+Robotium is great for testing the edges of the API that aren't yet simulated by Robolectric, and for testing actual phone behavior more rigorously through complete integration testing.

+The primary takeaway is **use Robolectric unit tests as much as possible** since they are the fastest testing suite.
+When tests fall outside the unit testing scope or the features of Robolectric then we need to rely on **Robotium for complete integration testing**.

 #### Related Libraries